-If you expecting to substantially increase the electrical usage in the converted space, adding additional wiring is essential with a minimum of at least one new 20-amp circuit.
+If you are expecting to substantially increase the electrical usage in the converted space, adding additional wiring is essential with a minimum of at least one new 20-amp circuit.

-Usually garages have a single lighting circuit, and a large room will usually require more electrical infrastructure for lights than that.
+Usually, garages have a single lighting circuit, and a large room will usually require more electrical infrastructure for lights than that.
 It is likely to take several additional circuits if the converted garage will be used for a kitchen with multiple appliances.

 If you are converting a detached garage, additional wiring can be run from the house through an underground conduit.

 This can be the biggest hurdle of a garage conversion.
 Organizing water supply to the garage is usually simple, but drainage can present problems.
 Speak with a qualified plumber about the options available for your property.

 If you are lucky enough to have a laundry connecting the garage to the house, you may consider turning it into a bathroom.
 Adding plumbing lines is often the single biggest expense in a garage conversion project.